nylander/BBB/README.md

     sudo setupcon --save

-Other ways to (permamently) change keyboard layout and TTY fonts etc are by using `sudo dpkg-reconfigure keyboard-configuration` and `sudo dpkg-reconfigure console-setup`.
+Other ways to (permanently) change keyboard layout and TTY fonts etc are by using `sudo dpkg-reconfigure keyboard-configuration` and `sudo dpkg-reconfigure console-setup`.

 ### Upgrade